Permissive Use: What Happens When Someone Else Drives Your Car

 • Insurance follows the car, not the driver, in most permissive use cases

-• Permissive use is for occasional borrowers — not regular or household drivers
+• Permissive use is for occasional borrowers — generally 12 or fewer uses per year

 • Excluded drivers receive zero coverage, even with your explicit permission